Study: Hormone therapy and breast cancer risk after ovary removal in women with a BRCA1 mutation

 The North American Menopause Society is a professional society of experts in the field of menopause.

 - Menopause symptoms and a variety of diseases are more likely to occur in women who have surgical menopause from ovary removal.
-These symptoms can have a major effect on quality of life and potential adverse effects on the cardiovascular system, bone, mood, sexual health and cognition, which have been shown in observational studies to be lessened by therapy.
+These symptoms can have a major effect on quality of life and potential adverse effects on the cardiovascular system, bone, mood, sexual health and cognition, which have been shown in observational studies to be lessened by estrogen therapy.

-- People with, or at high risk for breast cancer should discuss treatment options for GSM with their healthcare providers using a shared decision-making approach.
+- People with or at high risk for breast cancer should discuss treatment options for GSM with their healthcare providers, using a shared decision-making approach.

 - For women diagnosed with breast cancer: